-CCP866 POLITICAL SCIENCE (Semester 1) Prerequisite: CCP Requirements

-CCP867 POLITICAL SCIENCE (Semester 2) Length: Semester
+CCP PSC121 POLITICAL SCIENCE (Semester 1) CCP PSC121 POLITICAL SCIENCE (Semester 2)

 This ONLINE course is an examination of the nature, purpose and forms of American government; the relationship between function and structure; the dynamics of political change; and governmental problems of modern society.
+This course may be used as a substitute for the American Government graduation requirement.